 Classes will generally consist of 1h30 of lecture followed by 1h30 of lab activities.
-Lectures meet in the B312 auditorium, and labs are held in building C (check the syllabus in EOLE regularly).
+Lectures meet in the B312 auditorium, and labs are held in building C (check the syllabus in EOLE or Synapses regularly).

 Grades are determined by three primary criteria:

 Grades may be modulated by up to 5% based on class participation.